THeK3nger/obsidian-image-converter/README.md

 ## Usage

 First of all, go in the plugin's settings and configure the path to the `convert` command.
-On macOS, this is usually `/usr/local/bin/convert`.
+On macOS, this is usually `/opt/homebrew/bin/convert` (if you installed it via `brew`).
 On Windows, this is usually `C:\Program Files\ImageMagick-7.0.10-Q16-HDRI\convert.exe`.
 On Linux, this is usually `/usr/bin/convert`.
 Then, select the desired target format.
 The default is `webp`.

 If everything is configured correctly, when you right click on an image in the file explorer or in a markdown file link, you should see a new option in the context menu: "Convert Image."
 This command will convert the image to the selected format and update the link in the markdown file.